JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 ## `@ref` link

 Used in markdown links as the URL to tell Documenter to generate a cross-reference automatically.
-The text part of the link can be a code object, header name, or GitHub PR/Issue number.
+The text part of the link can be a code object (between backticks), header name, or GitHub PR/Issue number (`#` followed by a number).

 ````markdown
 # Syntax